Eleanor, Fair Maid of Brittany: Under Henry III

 In the spring of 1234, there were protests against Peter de Roches, claiming that Eleanor, the royal princesses and many noblewomen were controlled by foreigners or were being despised for marrying foreigners.
 But such protests were not directed at the deprivation of Eleanor's rights and freedoms, but at her being controlled by foreigners.
 In 1234–1235, money was allowed her for books for the chapel.
 As her guard Peter de Rivaux lost power in 1234, both she and the castle were entrusted to William Talbot.
-In 1235 Peter renounced Richmond.
+In 1235, Peter of Brittany renounced Richmond.
 Perhaps as a result of Peter's rebellion, Eleanor's status improved slightly.
-In October Henry granted the manor of Swaffham of the Earldom of Richmond to her, ordering the income and harvest of the estate to be hers, and writing to her about arranging representatives to obtain estate income, thus her income became comparable to a daughter of a king; he gave her game and robes more frequently than before, and allowed nun Margaret Bisset and the Countess of Hereford (the Earl's wife or mother) to visit her.
+In October, Henry granted the manor of Swaffham of the Earldom of Richmond to her, ordering the income and harvest of the estate to be hers, and writing to her about arranging representatives to obtain estate income, thus her income became comparable to a daughter of a king; he gave her game and robes more frequently than before, and allowed nun Margaret Bisset and the Countess of Hereford (the Earl's wife or mother) to visit her.
 A survey in 1237 lists Eleanor as landowner of Swaffham.
-Despite these changes in the relationship between the cousins, Henry never supported Eleanor's claim to Brittany, perhaps for the statement of Pope Gregory IX that the descendants of Alice and Pierre were undoubtedly the heirs of Brittany in 1235; nor did he give her most of the Earldom of Richmond; she remained imprisoned, and there was no indication that she had ever visited her manor.
+Despite these changes in the relationship between the cousins, Henry never supported Eleanor's claim to Brittany, perhaps for the statement of Pope Gregory IX that the descendants of Alix and Peter were undoubtedly the heirs of Brittany in 1235; nor did he give her most of the Earldom of Richmond; she remained imprisoned, and there was no indication that she had ever visited her manor.
 In 1236 William of Savoy maternal uncle of Queen Eleanor, was granted the Honour of Richmond.

-In 1236 Eleanor had a dispute with wife of William, and Henry ordered that William's wife be removed from her side.
-In 1237, Henry wrote a letter to William, stating that Eleanor was eager to reconcile with her and ordering William to have his wife speak to and remain with Eleanor as long as Eleanor was willing.
+In 1236, Eleanor had a dispute with the wife of William Talbot, and Henry ordered that William's wife be removed from her side.
+In 1237, Henry wrote a letter to William, stating that Eleanor was eager to reconcile with his wife and ordering William to have his wife speak to and remain with Eleanor as long as Eleanor was willing.

-In November 1237 Eleanor met Henry in Woodstock in good health.
-In the same year she was again kept at Gloucester Castle.
+In November 1237, Eleanor met Henry in Woodstock in good health.
+In the same year, she again was kept at Gloucester Castle.
 Sheriff John Fitz Geoffrey paid her expenses.
 As Rivaux reconciled with Henry, William ceased to govern Gloucester Castle.
 On Easter or November 1238, Eleanor was transferred back to Bristol Castle.
-In 1241 Henry regained Swaffham, and Eleanor only received a cash income from it by the gift of the king.
+In 1241, Henry regained Swaffham, and Eleanor only received a cash income from it by the gift of the king.